tbueno/otis/README.md

 It all starts by describing the webservice/API that you would be interacting to by creating Otis::Map of entry points and response objects.

-Using the example of [link to unzip example], this first step would be like this:
+Using the example of [US Zip webservice](https://github.com/tbueno/otis_uszip_example), this first step would be like this:

     Otis::Map.new({
       :get_info_by_zip => UsZip::InfoZipResponse,